dtk/dtk-getting-started-examples/example-services/spark/scenarios/01_SpinningUpNewService/01_InstallServiceModule.md

 ## Install the Spark service module
-In order to deploy a services using the DevOps Toolkit (DTK), service modules must first be installed from the DTK Catalog Manager.
-The steps below shows installation of a service module that can deploy spark clusters.
+In order to deploy a services using the DevOps Toolkit (DTK), a service module must first be installed from the DTK Catalog Manager.
+The steps below show installation of a sample service module that is used to deploy a cluster that runs Spark in native cluster mode and HDFS.
+It has a topology with one master node and a set of slave/worker nodes that by default is set to 2, but as illustrated in a later scenario can be initially  or scaled to the desired size.

-We assume that user first entered the DTK shell from the Linux command line
+We assume that the user first entered the DTK shell from the Linux command line
 ```
 user@host:~$ dtk-shell
 dtk:/>
 ```
 In these Spark scenarios we will use a service module named 'bigtop:spark'.
-To install this service module into the user's local environment the following commands can be enterred after enterring teh DTK shell:
+To install this service module into the user's local environment the following commands can be enterred after enterring the DTK shell:
 **Cut-and-paste**